 Journal of Institutional Economics

-JOIE accepts contributions by all schools of thought that can contribute to our understanding of the features, development and functions of real world economic institutions and organisations.
+JOIE accepts contributions by all schools of thought that can contribute to our understanding of the features, development, and functions of real world economic institutions and organizations.

 “The Journal of Institutional Economics is bringing together the best scholarship from all over the world on the study of institutions, the incentives they generate, and likely outcomes.
 I enthusiastically look forward to each issue.”

 Nobel Laureate in Economics, 2009

 JOIE is edited by Geoffrey M. Hodgson (Editor-in-Chief, Loughborough University London, UK), Richard N. Langlois (University of Connecticut, USA), Jason Potts (RMIT University, Australia), Esther-Mirjam Sent (University of Nijmegen, Netherlands), and Claudia R. Williamson (University of Tennessee, USA).